Published:

 a.
 Size advantage of using a micro-2-way system

 As seen in Figure 2, when using a single large loudspeaker, the design of the eyewear device will be dominated by the maximum dimension of the loudspeaker.
-This necessitates a relatively bulky eyewear design and leaves little freedom to the industrial designer.
-Compared to this, a micro-2-way system takes up less space (in terms of volume), but more importantly, it consists of two separate loudspeakers, which can be placed more flexibly, giving more freedom to the industrial designer.
-Figure 3 shows how the loudspeakers are arranged in the Fauna Audio Glasses.
+This necessitates a relatively bulky design of the eyewear’s temples, leaves little freedom to the industrial designer.
+Compared to this, a micro-2-way system takes up less space (in terms of volume), but more importantly, it consists of two separate loudspeakers which can be placed more flexibly, giving more freedom to the industrial designer.
+The next picture shows how this flexibility was used in arranging the loudspeakers of the are arranged in the Fauna Audio Glasses to save space.

-In direct comparison, it is evident how the micro-2-way system not only reduces total space consumption but also allows for a much less bulky design, as the shape of the device is no longer dominated by the dimensions of the loudspeaker.
+In direct comparison it is obvious how the micro-2-way system not only reduces total space consumption but also allows for a much less bulky design, as the shape of the device is no longer dominated by the dimensions of the loudspeaker.

 b.
 Acoustic performance